ArcadeHustle/WatermelonPapriumDump/README.md

 #### Debug headers?

-There is a 9 pin header at the top of the cart labeled "DT", there is also an 8 pin header just below the STM32 above the cart connector.
-The functionality is not known for either connector at this time. <br>
+There is a 9 pin header at the top of the cart labeled "DT", the functionality is not understood at this time.
+Several of the pins are GND, and three of the pins connect to themselves.
+The remaining pins may go to the Megawire interface, or to the Spansion flash.
+They may also simply be a red herring troll by Fonzie. <br>

 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/images/DT1.jpg"><br>

-The 8 pin header may connect to the UART pins and be useful for the UART bootloader programming interface.<br>
+There is also an 8 pin header just below the STM32 above the cart connector that appears as if it may connect to the UART pins and be useful for the UART bootloader programming interface.
+In order to use it BOOT0 would need to be pulled to GND.<br>
 https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/ChipDocs/programming-an-external-flash-memory-using-the-uart-bootloader-builtin-stm32-microcontrollers-stmicroelectronics.pdf
 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/images/8pindebug.jpg"><br>